Our environmental management system

 About our management system

-As well as local legislation, all of our manufacturing and office sites companies must comply with the Unilever SHE Framework Standards for occupational safety and health and environmental care (SHE), and our Consumer Safety Policy.
+As well as local legislation, all of our manufacturing and office sites must comply with the Unilever SHE Framework Standards for occupational safety, health and environmental care (SHE), and our Consumer Safety Policy.
+Our standards incorporate requirements for planning, implementation and operation, checking, corrective action and management review.
+Taken together with our Environmental Policy, these form our environmental care management system (EMS) as depicted below.

 - Implementation &